the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

-Uh welcome back to the program.
+Mr. O'Reilly, sir, welcome back to the program.

-You got a I think I picked the perfect, the perfect introduction music just for you.
+You got a, I think I picked the perfect, the perfect introduction music just for you and by my friends at Leonard Skinner.

-How are you doing?
+How you doing?

-Happy to be uh in the Sunshine State.
+Happy to be in the Sunshine State.

 Did you go to Mar-a-Lago last night for the big party?

-You know, I was not invited, and I got quite the traffic jam uh going to Ma Lago, which you are going there.
+You know, I was not invited, and I caught the traffic jam going to Mar-a-Lago.

-Yeah, it was like the traffic is backed up to Jacksonville uh because they had the big uh victory party at Mar-a-Lago, and I was stuck in that, but I did not go to the event.
+Yeah, it was like the traffic is backed up to Jacksonville because they had the big victory party at Mar-a-Lago, and I was stuck in that, but I did not go to the event.

-We we have both been there.
+We've both been there.

-I've been there mostly for work, um, and uh it's a beautiful place.
+I've been there mostly for work.

-By the way, Bill, you can have it probably if you offered 19 million, you'd be able to get 20 some odd acres on the intercoastal and on the ocean, even though right down the block from there, there is a an empty two-acre lot for 200 million dollars, but no, Mar-a-Lago is only worth eight eighteen million.
+Probably if you offered $19 million, you'd be able to get 20-some odd acres on the inner coastal and on the ocean, even though right down the block from there, there is an empty two-acre lot for $200 million.

-This is an insane case, and now you got about a half a billion dollar fine, you're canceled forever in New York.
+This is an insane case, and now you got about a half a billion dollar fine.

 How nuts is this?